Recycling has its fair share of benefits & problems.

 Now, more than ever before, it is vital for individuals to find ways to reduce their plastic consumption in their homes.

-There are a range of ways for the average person to reduce their plastic consumption.
-Consumers can opt to buy products that have been created using recycled materials, such as sweaters and sneakers, or home building products that are built using recycled plastics.
+Reducing your plastic consumption overall can reduce the load on the recycling industry.
+You can avoid single used plastic items and opt to buy products that have been created using recycled materials, such as sweaters and sneakers, or home building products that are built using recycled material.
 These are all good examples of waste management ways to reduce your plastic consumption.

 LoadUp Practices Eco-Friendly Disposal of Picked-Up Materials